 What is a term deposit and how does it work?

-Term deposits are a low-risk financial product where you store a lump sum of your money away for a pre-determined period of time, known as the 'term'.
-These terms can last anywhere from less than a month to a couple of years, and you're paid an interest rate on this sum of money that varies depending on how long the term is (among other things).
+Term deposits are a low-risk financial product where you store a lump sum of your money away for a set period of time, known as the 'term'.
+These terms can last anywhere from a month to a couple of years, depending on the institution, and you're paid an interest rate on this sum of money.
+The interest rate can vary depending on factors such as how long the term is.

 Term deposits are different from savings accounts.
-Savings accounts let you withdraw money at any time, whereas with a term deposit, that money is locked away for good until the term is up, which is known as the term deposit's 'maturity'.
+Savings accounts let you withdraw money at any time, whereas with a term deposit, your money is locked away until the term is up, which is known as the term deposit's 'maturity'.

 The nature of term deposits means they're a very low-risk product, preferred by investors who are happy to sacrifice potentially higher returns in exchange for safety and security.